PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
 The project is currently in active development, with a focus on implementing the core features and establishing the architectural foundation.
 The primary focus is on the onboarding feature, which is the first user interaction with the application.
+Currently, we are refining the UI components of the onboarding screens to match the Figma design and improve code maintainability.

 ## Recent Changes
 1. Set up the project structure following Clean Architecture principles